PaddlePaddle/PaddleSpeech/examples/librispeech/asr2/README.md

 CUDA_VISIBLE_DEVICES= ./local/train.sh conf/transformer.yaml transformer
 avg.sh best exp/transformer/checkpoints 10
 ```
 ## Stage 3: Model Testing

-The  stage 3 is to evaluate the model performance with attention rescore decoder.
+Stage 3 is to evaluate the model performance with an attention rescore decoder.
 The code of this stage is shown below:
 ```bash
 if [ ${stage} -le 3 ] && [ ${stop_stage} -ge 3 ]; then
     # attetion resocre decoder
     ./local/test.sh ${conf_path} ${dict_path} exp/${ckpt}/checkpoints/${avg_ckpt} || exit -1
 fi
 ```
 If you want to train a model and test it, you can use the script below to execute stage 0, stage 1, stage 2, and stage 3 :
 ```bash
 bash run.sh --stage 0 --stop_stage 3
 ```
 or you can run these scripts in the command line (only use CPU).
 ```bash
 . ./path.sh
 . ./cmd.sh